mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: gsl_matrix* weight

         GSL matrix with weight matrix of the energy which is going to be added to the library

+    .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter

+        GSL vector with the :option:`maxLengthFixedFilter`-length template whose energy is going to be added to the library

 .. cpp:function:: int readFitsComplex(IOData obj, gsl_matrix **result)